 The Iberostar Paraiso del Mar is priced in the mid-range category.
 It’s not the cheapest option, but we feel that it offers good value.
 Prices fluctuate depending on the time of year, but you can expect to pay approximately $125 per person / per night for the all-inclusive vacation package.

-10) After staying at the hotel, is there anything we did NOT like?
+10) Is there anything we did NOT like?

 The dinner buffet does not open until 6:00PM.
 Without a baby, this is not a big deal.
 However, Baby B eats dinner around 5:00PM, so it’s frustrating to wait until 6:00PM with a hungry, cranky baby.
 We understand that we are in the minority, but it would be nice to have an alternative option.